 SPECIAL NOTE: To find out a little bit about quilled cards, subscribe to Paper Twists and access the back issues.

 Here's how I made the 'Happy Everything' card shown above:

 Make a Banner Card to shout out your congratulations or another message to someone

 Make some Card Spinners, interactive elements on a card that actually spin.

-Try some Easel Cards and use one of your favourite photos to show it off
+Try some Easel Cards (also called photo cards) and use one of your favourite photos to show it off